khuongduy354/MEN-radish/README.md

 # Radish - A reddit clone API
 - This project is made for the purpose of learning, only focus on feature, ignore some implementations.
+- Documentation included in both Postman and OpenAPI.
 # Todo

 # Features

-- Auth DONE
+- Auth JWT
-- Ranking algo
-- Cloudinary to store posts images,avatar,videos DONE
+- Cloudinary
-- Pagination of posts DONE
+- Pagination
-- Centralized error handling DONE
+- Centralized error handling
+- CRUDs posts,subreddits,comments
+# Notes
+- some basic CRUD are not implemented.
+- api not tested
 # Learned
 [Source](https://github.com/amand33p/reddish#reddish---a-reddit-clone---mern)

 - index.d.ts includes custom property for request